jose-lopez/bio_ner_tagger/README.md

 # bio_ner_tagger
-This is an NLP experiment about a) the POS, TAG, and NER tagging of sentences related with biological molecular species and their interactions, using the spaCy library, b) the fine-tuning a spacy's pipeline with the tagged sentences, c) the identification of biological molecular species and their interactions in a corpus, and d) the construction of a knowledge base of regulatory events from them.
+This is an NLP experiment about a) the POS, TAG, and NER tagging of sentences related with biological molecular species and their interactions, using the spaCy library, b) the fine-tuning of a spacy's pipeline with the tagged sentences, c) the identification of biological molecular species and their interactions in a corpus, and d) the construction of a knowledge base of regulatory events from them.

 The fine-tuning process includes basic POS, TAG and NER tagging.
 Our code is about the fine-tuning of the tagger and the NER pipeline's components.There are two python scripts of interest here: setter.py and kb_constructor.py.
 The first one sets the examples to fine-tune the model and defines the configuration file to train (fine-tune) a spacy model (en_core_web_sm, for instance).
 The second script is related to the automatic building of a knowledge base of regulatory events from a set of regulatory sentences.